 SEVERABILITY: If any provision of a contract resulting from this RFP or the application thereof to any person or circumstances shall to any extent be invalid or unenforceable, the remainder of the contract, or the application of such provision to persons or circumstances other than those which it is invalid or unenforceable, shall not be affected, and each provision of this contract shall be valid and enforced to the full extent permitted by law.

 ADDENDA: Changes or supplemental instructions related to this RFP will be in the form of a written Addendum.
-Any Addendum that may be required will be posted on the CRWDB website, www.vcwcraterregion.com, with this RFP, without notice.
+Any Addendum that may be required will be posted on the CRWDB website, www.vcwcraterregion.com with this RFP, without notice.
 It is the responsibility of proposers to check for such on the CRWDB website prior to the proposal due date and time in order to ensure that all such are received.

 SUBRECIPIENT STATUS: An entity that is awarded a contract as a result of this RFP will be considered a Subrecipient of a Federal Award.